TarqAbdullah/Embedded-System/README.md

 # Embedded-System
-Simple codes that implements specific roles that includes (PWM, ADC, Ultrasonic, etc.).
+Different codes that implements specific roles that includes (PWM, ADC, Ultrasonic, etc.).

 All codes here have been implemented and tested on `LPC1768` board form NXP. :pushpin: